Prometric | DHA | HAAD mock test 3

 23.

-A client with schizophrenia has been experiencing hallucinations.
-During what client behaviors should the nurse expect the hallucinations to be more frequent?
+A client with schizophrenia has been experiencing auditory and visual hallucinations.
+During which situations should the nurse expect the hallucinations to be more frequent or intense?

 24.

-A client who had an organ transplant is receiving cycloSPORINE (Gengraf ).
-For what should the nurse monitor to identify a serious adverse effect of cycloSPORINE?
+A client who recently received a kidney transplant is prescribed cyclosporine (Gengraf) to prevent organ rejection.
+Which parameter should the nurse closely monitor to detect a serious adverse effect of this medication?

 25.